mathare/api-testing-postman/README.md

 In some cases it is necessary to introduce further structure to the project with sub-folders added below the status code folders.
 This may be required when the schema of the responses may differ even though the status code is the same e.g. separating responses that return an array of results from those that return a single response.
 This is all to simplify the actual test code.

+There is also a Workflows folder at the top level of the collection, containing sub-folders of daisy-chained requests for test cases that require more than one request to be sent.

 ### Tests
 The Postman collection structure may look unnecessarily complicated but is an essential part of the testing.
 The aim is to minimise the amount of test code that needs to be written by defining tests at the relevant folder level rather than duplicating the code across all requests within that folder.
 This way we maintain good software development and coding principles such as DRY (Don't Repeat Yourself) and make it easier to maintain the test suite going forward, especially if changes are required.